-When picking a paintball barrel, the most important things to look at is first barrel thread to make sure you have the correct barrel for your gun, then comes bore size.
-Bore size simply put is the inside diameter of the barrel.
+When picking a paintball barrel, the most important thing to look at is first barrel thread to make sure you have the correct barrel for your gun, then comes bore size.
+Bore size is jargon for the inside diameter of the barrel.

 The first thing that most people think is that paintballs are all the same size (.689 caliber), and while generally, this is true, paintballs can change in size.
 Paintballs can vary in size from manufacturer to manufacture, quality and climate can all affect the size of paintballs.
-While the size change is a very slight change for example right now in late 2014 .685 is the most common paintball size.
+While the size change is a very slight change for example right now in mid 2020 .685 is the most common paintball size.